Jbultema/Interview-case-study/README.md

 We decided to split our efforts on different modeling approaches, including: Random Forest Classifiers, XGBoost Classifier, Logistic Regression, and Neural Networks.

-Information about models...

 # Model Performance

 Performance of Random Forest (Andrew):

 Performance of XGBoost Classifier (Kyle):
-Creating a model with XGBoost was a fairly simple matter.
+Creating a model with XGBoost was a fairly simple matter, with a maximum of 71%.
 Unfortunately, changing meta-parameters and feature selection only barely made a mark on the resulting accuracy, as it seems that the models default parameters were optimal, at least for this data set.
 I printed out a feature importance plot to spot any catagoricals that were relatively low, and was pretty useless.
 ![Feature Importance Plot](imgs/feature_importance.png)
 The Roc curve shows that it wasn't necessarily a bad model, just not amazing.
 ![Roc curve](imgs/xgboost_roc.png)